x

 Types of small bowel tumours

-Small bowel tumours start when healthy cells in the lining of the small bowel change and grow uncontrollably, forming a mass called a tumor.
-A tumor can be cancerous (malignant) and grow and spread or benign (non-cancerous) and remain located at the site of development.
+Small bowel tumours start when healthy cells in the lining of the small bowel change and grow uncontrollably, forming a mass called a tumour.
+A tumour can be cancerous (malignant) and grow and spread or benign (non-cancerous) and remain located at the site of development.
 While the specific causes of small bowel cancer are not well understood, chronic inflammation is a major factor in the development of adenocarcinoma.
 Genetic and environmental factors are also factors in the development of small bowel tumours.

 Small bowel tumours can be non-cancerous (benign) or cancerous (malignant).
 Malignant tumours of the small intestine include adenocarcinoma, lymphoma and carcinoid tumours.